gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 The _common emitter amplifier_ is a general-purpose BJT-based amplifier that it typically use for voltage amplification.

+{{% figure src="common-emitter-amplifier/common-emitter-amplifier-schematic.png" width="600px" caption="Schematic for a common emitter amplifier with DC bias and AC coupling." %}}

 ### Common-Base Amplifier

 The BJT _common-base_ (a.k.a. _grounded-base_, and sometimes just abbreviated to _CB_ or _GB_) amplifier is one of the three basic single-stage BJT amplifier topologies.
 The base of the BJT is connected to ground and shared with the output signal, hence the "common-base".
 The input signal is fed to the emitter and the output comes from the collector.
 It is not as popular in discrete low-frequency circuits as the common-collector or common-emitter BJT amplifiers.